Nicki Minaj Reveals New Adele Collaboration: 'It's an Epic Song!'

 Are you ready for the amazing greatness of a team-up between Nicki Minaj and Adele?
-Because it's apparently really happening.
+Because it sounds like it's happening!

 ET's Keltie Knight caught up with Minaj at the launch celebration for her new fashion line, Fendi Prints On, in Beverly Hills on Tuesday, and the "Chun-Li" rapper revealed that she and the 15-time GRAMMY award winner are, in fact, teaming up.